-Vegan cream of cauliflower soup makes a lovely introduction for a spring meal, though you can enjoy this creamy bowl of comfort in fall and winter as well.
+Vegan cream of cauliflower soup makes a lovely introduction to a spring meal, though you can enjoy this creamy bowl of comfort in fall and winter as well.

-To make this extra creamy, I’ve recommended adding a half cup of plant-based (vegan) creamer, but you can just use more plant-based milk if this isn’t something you stock in your fridge for your coffee.
+However, you can just use more plant-based milk if this isn’t something you stock in your refrigerator.

 Recipe adapted from Vegan Soups and Hearty Stews for All Seasons by Nava Atlas.